-The following table does not reflect any amount with respect to the Growth Incentive Retention Award because, if Mr. Iger's employment terminated at the end of fiscal 2015 due to death or disability, no amount would be paid until after the end of fiscal 2018 and the amount of the award, if any, would depend on whether and to what extent the performance measure was met.
-The amount of the award would be determined as described on page 40 and would be zero if cumulative adjusted operating income for the five fiscal years ending September 29, 2018 were less than \$76.01 billion and, based on pro-ration through the end of fiscal 2015, could reach \$16.2 million depending on the extent to which cumulative adjusted operating income exceeded \$76.01 billion.
+The following table does not reflect any amount with respect to the Growth Incentive Retention Award because, if Mr. Iger's employment terminated at the end of fiscal 2016 due to death or disability, no amount would be paid until after the end of fiscal 2018 and the amount of the award, if any, would depend on whether and to what extent the performance measure was met.
+The amount of the award would be zero if cumulative adjusted operating income for the five fiscal years ending September 29, 2018 were less than \$76.01 billion and, based on pro-ration through the end of fiscal 2016, could reach \$32.1 million depending on the extent to which cumulative adjusted operating income exceeded \$76.01 billion.

-The following table sets forth the value of the estimated payments and benefits each of our named executive officers would have received under our compensation plans and their employment agreements if their employment had terminated at the close of business on the last day of fiscal 2015 as a result of death or disability.
-The value of option acceleration is equal to the difference between the \$103.00 closing market price of shares of the Company's common stock on October 2, 2015 (the last trading day in fiscal 2015) and the weighted average exercise price of options with an exercise price less than the market price times the number of shares subject to such options that would accelerate as a result of termination.
-The value of restricted stock unit acceleration is equal to the \$103.00 closing market price of shares of the Company's common stock on October 2, 2015 multiplied by the number of units that would accelerate as a result of termination, which, for performance-based units, is equal to the target number of units.
+The following table sets forth the value of the estimated payments and benefits each of our named executive officers would have received under our compensation plans and their employment agreements if their employment had terminated at the close of business on the last day of fiscal 2016 as a result of death or disability.
+The value of option acceleration is equal to the difference between the \$92.86 closing market price of shares of the Company's common stock on September 30, 2016 (the last trading day in fiscal 2016) and the weighted average exercise price of options with an exercise price less than the market price times the number of shares subject to such options that would accelerate as a result of termination.
+The value of restricted stock unit acceleration is equal to the \$92.86 closing market price of shares of the Company's common stock on September 30, 2016 multiplied by the number of units that would accelerate as a result of termination, which, for performance-based units, is equal to the target number of units.

-Cash Payment 1 Option Acceleration Restricted Stock Unit Acceleration Robert A. Iger \$22,340,000 \$43,419,226 \$39,030,115 Thomas O. Staggs 8,620,000 10,639,324 14,550,146 Alan N. Braverman 5,532,000 5,691,392 7,240,370 Christine M. McCarthy 4,310,000 2,838,423 3,688,603 Kevin A. Mayer 4,310,000 3,793,005 5,274,031 James A. Rasulo 2 6,500,000 10,666,011 13,580,437
+Cash Payment 1 Option Acceleration Restricted Stock Unit Acceleration Robert A. Iger \$20,000,000 \$11,710,122 \$26,649,567 Alan N. Braverman 5,440,000 1,533,582 5,286,388 Christine M. McCarthy 4,520,000 766,597 3,515,379 Kevin A. Mayer 4,520,000 1,046,453 4,341,374 M. Jayne Parker 1,815,000 912,016 3,645,769

-1 This amount is equal to the bonus awarded to the named executive officers with respect to fiscal 2015 and set forth in the "Non-Equity Incentive Plan Compensation" column of the Fiscal 2015 Summary Compensation Table.
-2 Although Mr. Rasulo did not have an employment agreement in effect at the end of the fiscal year, the amount of the bonus awarded to him with respect to fiscal 2015 has been included because the Compensation Committee determined that his employment at will would be at the same salary and bonus opportunity included in his most recent employment agreement.
+1 This amount is equal to the bonus awarded to the named executive officers with respect to fiscal 2016 and set forth in the "Non-Equity Incentive Plan Compensation" column of the Fiscal 2016 Summary Compensation Table.